• Skip to primary navigation

 Step 1: Choosing a Proper Location

-If you need a space-saving option, grow bags are a must-have.
+In my opinion, if you need a space-saving option, grow bags are a must-have.
 You can place them on a porch or a windowsill.
 They are even suitable for hanging on the walls and fences.
 This is also a way out if the soil near your house is poor.
 You’ll spend more money trying to fertilize it.
 Instead, get several grow bags and choose a location.

 There’s only one requirement as to the location – sunlight.
 Make sure the area is well lit during the day.
 You should also take into consideration the plants you’re going to grow and how much space they will need.
 This is especially important for hanging gardens.